-Many people who first come to the Food Pantry are not aware of their eligibility for SNAP or for other forms of income assistance, such as Benefit Access Program (BAP) for seniors and people with disabilities, or Medicaid/Medicare health coverage.
-We host a Social Services Coordinator on site (including during all regular food distribution hours) to assist people with screening to determine eligibility, guidance on filing benefits applications, following-up with state agencies on applications, and providing assistance with denial of benefits.
-We estimate that we will help approximately 1000 unique individuals apply for federal and state benefits (including 500 for SNAP) and another 250 will be connected to state IDs and other vital documents.
-(An additional 1000 individuals will be assisted with referrals and screenings each year.
-Some of these will have screened ineligible for SNAP; others already receive benefits, but need some ancillary assistance.)
-Accessing and Receiving Services at Oak Park River Forest Food Pantry For a sense of how a client first connects with the Food Pantry and utilizes our services, we have provided the following "walk-through."
+Many people who first come to our food pantry are not aware of their eligibility for SNAP or for other forms of income assistance, such as Benefit Access Program (BAP) for seniors and people with disabilities, or Medicaid/Medicare health coverage.
+Our fulltime Social Services Coordinator is on site (including during all regular food distribution hours) to assist people with screening to determine eligibility, guidance on filing benefits applications, following-up with state agencies on applications, and providing assistance with denial of benefits.
+We estimate that we will help approximately 1,200 unique household members apply for federal and state benefits (including 500 for SNAP, 250 to state IDs, and the rest to other vital documents and supports.
+(An additional 1,000 individuals will be assisted with referrals and screenings each year.
+Some of these will have screened ineligible for SNAP; others already receive benefits but need some ancillary assistance.)

+Accessing and Receiving Services at Beyond Hunger

+For a sense of how a client first connects with Beyond Hunger and utilizes our services, we have provided the following "walk-through."